22phuber/tron-light-cycles/README.md

 ## NGiNX Reverse Proxy and Database

-Start the react frontend priot to this steps Optionally you can also start the java Gameserver
+Start the react frontend prior to these steps.
+*Optionally*: You can also start the java Gameserver if needed

 1. Install Docker and docker-compose
 2. Open `docker/` folder